UWPCE-PythonCert/ProgrammingInPython/_sources/modules/dev_environment/index.rst.txt

 git (https://en.wikipedia.org/wiki/Git) is an open-source version control system that has become an industry standard -- very widely used in both commercial and open-source development.

-We will be using git and the web service gitHub for collaboration in this program.
+We will be using git and the web service GitHub for collaboration in this program.

 Make sure you are set up to use git on your machine.
 If you have using a command line client, you should be able to type::